-Any residual emissions remaining would need to be offset by the community (residents, businesses, organisations etc) in order to meet Net Zero by a particular target date.
-As such, in order to reach Net Zero a further $627,969 \text{ tCO}2\text{e}$ would need to be offset by 2035 (as represented by 2036 modelling), or $355,682 \text{ tCO}2\text{e}$ would need to be offset by 2040.
+Any residual emission remaining would need to be offset by the community (residents, business, and organisations) in order to meet Net Zero by particular target date.
+As such, to reach Net Zero in 2040 and 2050, a further 494,271 tCO2-e and 132,053 tCO2-e would need to be offset, respectively.

-In order to calculate electricity emissions using a market based method, an average RMF was calculated using Climate Active Electricity accounting methodology together with National Greenhouse Accounting Factors and AEMO or other projections where available.
-The average annual Renewable Power Percentage was also applied to calculations.
+In order to calculate electricity emissions using a market-based method, an average residual mix factor (RMF) was calculated using Climate Active Electricity accounting methodology together with National Greenhouse Accounting Factors and AEMO or other projections where available.
+The RMF is used to allow for unique claims on the zero-emissions attribute of renewables without double-counting.
+An average annual Renewable Power Percentage (RPP) was also applied to calculations.